by Texas Homesteader ~

-Now don’t get me wrong, I have a can of the stuff sitting in my pantry for ‘those’ moments, but whenever possible I like to make my own cream-of-Chicken soup (or celery, or mushroom, or…)
+Now don’t get me wrong, I have a can of the stuff sitting in my pantry for ‘those’ moments.
+But whenever possible I like to make my own cream-of-Chicken soup. (or celery, or mushroom, or…)

-And although the commercial stuff sells for $1.79/can at our local store, my homemade version costs only pennies since I’m using such goodness as homemade chicken broth & dehydrated veggies from my garden.
+And although the commercial stuff sells for $1.79/can at our local store, my homemade version costs only pennies.
+I’m using such goodness as homemade chicken broth & fresh or dehydrated veggies from my garden.

 First I measured out my homemade chicken broth.
 I wanted to use some dehydrated onions in my soup for extra flavor so I tossed a couple of tablespoons of them into the broth so they could rehydrate right in the broth at the same time!

 After about 5 minutes of simmering my dehydrated veggies are ready to go.
-I add some milk, flour & spices – whatever my palate is in the mood for and whatever spice would go well with the dish I’m making.
+I add some milk, flour & spices.
+Whatever my palate is in the mood for and whatever spice would go well with the dish I’m making.

 Thickening The Soup